-• Delaware (State or other jurisdiction of 2836 (Primary Standard Industrial 13-4365359 (1.R.S.
-Employer incorporation or organization) Classification Code Number) (I.R.S.
-Employer Identification Number) 2500 Westchester Ave.
-Purchase, NY 10577 (914) 221-6741 (Address, including zip code, and telep phone number, including area code, of registra nt's principal executive offices) Lisa Ricciardi esident and Chief Executive Officer Cognition Therapeutics, Inc. 2500 Westchester Ave.
-Purchase, NY 10577 (914) 221-6741 code, and telephone number, including area co de, of agent for service) Copies to: Rachael M. Bushey Joseph Walsh Troutman Pepper Hamilton Sanders LLP 3000 Two Logan Square Philadelphia, Pennsylvania 19103 (215) 981-4331 12 Stephen Older David Wolpa McGuireWoods LLP il Avenue of the Americas, 20 th Floor New York, New York 10020 (212) 548-2100 Approximate date of commencement of proposed sale to the public: As soon as practicable aft er the effective date of this Registration Statement.
-If any of the securities being registered on this Form a act of 1933, check the following box. ⊠ are to be offered on a delayed or continu uous basis pursuant to Rule 415 under the Securities If this Form is filed to register additional securities for ox and list the Securities Act registration statement number If this Form is a post-effective amendment filed pursu act registration statement number of the earlier effective re If this Form is a post-effective amendment filed pursu act registration statement number of the earlier effective re Indicate by check mark whether the registrant is a larger an emerging growth company.
-See the definitions of "largrowth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer Smaller reporting of Emerging growth of 1 2 If an emerging growth company, indicate by check many new or revised financial accounting standards provided
+Delaware

+(State or other jurisdiction of incorporation or organization)

+2836 (Primary Standard Industrial Classification Code Number) 13-4365359 (I.R.S.
+Employer Identification Number)

+2500 Westchester Ave.
+Purchase, NY 10577 (914) 221-6741

+(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

+Lisa Ricciardi President and Chief Executive Officer Cognition Therapeutics, Inc. 2500 Westchester Ave.
+Purchase, NY 10577 (914) 221-6741

+(Name, address, including zip code, and telephone number, including area code, of agent for service)

+Copies to:

+Rachael M. Bushey Joseph Walsh Troutman Pepper Hamilton Sanders LLP 3000 Two Logan Square Philadelphia, Pennsylvania 19103 (215) 981-4331 Stephen Older David Wolpa McGuireWoods LLP 1251 Avenue of the Americas, 20th Floor New York, New York 10020 (212) 548-2100

+Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this Registration Statement.

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. $\Box$

+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Non-accelerated filer Mon-accelerated filer Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

-The registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may
+The registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.

-SUBJECT TO COMPLETION, DATED OCTOBER 20, 2022
+SUBJECT TO COMPLETION, DATED NOVEMBER 7, 2022